 - Brian Barr is an artist living and working in Detroit, Michigan.
 His work has been included in the Windsor Biennial at The Art Gallery of Windsor in Canada, The Fort Wayne Museum of Art Biennial, as well as notable galleries and museums in New York, Chicago, St. Louis and Washington D.C.
 He has been included in two exhibits at The Butchers Daughter Gallery in Detroit, and currently is an adjunct professor of Painting and Drawing at the College for Creative Studies.

-- Lisa Blas Lisa Blas is a visual artist and visiting professor from Los Angeles, California, currently based in Brussels, Belgium.
+- Lisa Blas Lisa Blas is a visual artist and visiting professor from Los Angeles, California, currently based in New York City.
 Her work, for which she travels extensively, is based on research in museum collections and historical archives.
 She utilizes portraiture, still life and site-specificity, in a variety of mediums (painting, photography, video and installation) to reflect upon the visual culture and social history of past and present.

 - Reuben Breslar is an interdisciplinary artist based in Virginia.
 His art combines elements of science fiction, biology, and art history to produce both playful and serious lamentations on the subjects of time and evolution.
 Reuben’s portfolio includes drawing, painting, sculpture, photography, video, installation, research binders, and happenings.

 - Jonathan Bucci is an artist and curator living in Salem, Oregon where he works as Collection Curator at the Hallie Ford Museum of Art at Willamette University.
 His artwork has been exhibited throughout the Mid-Atlantic and Pacific Northwest.
-He will be covering the great state of Oregon!
+Jonathan received an MFA from American University where he then also became the Curator of the former Watkins Collection.

 - Liz Georges is a writer based in Northern Virginia who is also an artisan jeweler.
 Her writing has appeared in Salon.com, The Zola System and Projector, the newsletter for Washington Project for the Arts.
 She was one of the founders of the music magazine Not for Hire.
 She holds a B.A. in Political Science and History from Duke University, and a J.D. from Northwestern School of Law.